-- the obstetrician/midwife for prenatal screening (see Article 7); - the company doctor for diagnostics in the event of work-related conditions; - the Municipal Health Service doctor for individual care in the case of tuberculosis and infectious diseases.
+- the midwife for prenatal screening (see Article 7): - the corporate physician for diagnostics in the event of work-related conditions; - the Municipal Health Service physician for individual care in the case of tuberculosis and infectious diseases.

-Are you using the services of a care contractor with whom we have not concluded a contract?
+Are you using the services of a care provider with whom we have not concluded a contract?
 Please see Article 1.5 of these policy conditions.

-6.6 Inpatient care for CAR-T cell therapy
+6.6 Reimbursement of costs of stay related to CAR-T cell therapy